pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

 This file can optionally define other roles to which it delegates trust.
 Delegating trust means that the delegated role is trusted for some or all of the target files available from the repository.
-When delegated roles are specified, they are specified in a similar way to how the Root role specifies the top-level roles: the trusted keys and signature threshold for each role is given.
+When delegated roles are specified, it is done similar to how the Root role specifies the top-level
+roles: the trusted keys and signature threshold for each role is given.
 Additionally, one or more patterns are specified that indicate the target file paths for which clients should trust each delegated role.

 The format of targets.json is as follows: